 - Detailed budget, including all prospective funding sources

-All applications must be sent in triplicate to:
+All applications must be sent to:

 German Academic Exchange Service (DAAD)